Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The fasta files of genome sequence for detection of ribosome binding sites, start codons and stop codons.

-User can also import some useful information to improve the prediction:
+Some useful information can be used to improve the prediction:

 gff files of TSSs for checking the sORFs start from TSS or not.